othermedia/js-handbook/functional-programming.md

 })();
 {% endhighlight %}

-Richard Cornford's [thorough discussion of JavaScript closures][closures] is a valuable supplement to this section.
+Richard Cornford's [discussion of JavaScript closures][closures] is a valuable supplement to this section.

   [closures]: http://www.jibbering.com/faq/faq_notes/closures.html